< /> < /> < /> < />

 Your health practitioner might ask you to keep a food diary, so they can get an understanding of your food habits and assist you in creating healthy habits, or they may ask you to track your physical activity throughout the day so they know how much you're moving your body.

-Another great way that doctors can help with losing weight is by checking for underlying health problems.
-Health conditions like diabetes, kidney diseases and other chronic diseases can cause weight gain, so it's a good idea to get your overall health checked out by a professional.
+Another great way that doctors can help with losing weight is by checking for underlying health problems that might play a role in weight gain, so it's a good idea to get your overall health checked out by a professional.

 How to prepare for your visit to the doctor's